EfthymiaKakoulidou/project-management-tool/README.md

 ![screenshot](documentation/feature131.jpg)
 ![screenshot](documentation/feature132.jpg)

-    -If the status of the task is set "To do" then the upper part of the background appears green.
+    - If the status of the task is set "To do" then the upper part of the background appears green.
-    -If the status of the task is set "In progress" then the upper part of the background appears orange.
+    - If the status of the task is set "In progress" then the upper part of the background appears orange.
-    -If the status of the task is set "Done" then the upper part of the background appears grey.
+    - If the status of the task is set "Done" then the upper part of the background appears grey.

 ![screenshot](documentation/feature13.jpg)
 ![screenshot](documentation/feature133.jpg)
 ![screenshot](documentation/feature134.jpg)

-    -The general rule is that if you own a project or task you can edit or delete them otherwise you cannot alter them.
+    - The general rule is that if you own a project or task you can edit or delete them otherwise you cannot alter them.
 The eception is that if you are assigned a task, so you are the one working on it, you can update its status because you are the one that can provide this information.

 - **Edit or Delete Task**